daisy/math-a11y/docs/ms-math/recommended_word_365_settings.md

 * Check -Replace text as you type.
 This makes typing math much faster and avoids hunting through menus.
 If this interferes with your screen reader, you can leave it unchecked.

+NOTE: You must press OK, which can be found at the end of the settings.
+You can also move to the main list of options and shift + tab to quickly reach the OK button.
+You must press the OK button when exiting the options to save them.

 ##  Structural navigation for reading math in context

 1. Press Alt + F to open File.